 However Nayan realized that our cultural and social evolution has always shown women as domestic creatures who don’t have the courage or intellect to be independent or establish themselves.

-Lack of capital-traditional sources of finance like banks are reluctant to lend to women entrepreneurs especially if they do not have any male or family backing.
-This is especially true of lower income women.
+Lack of capital- traditional sources of finance like banks are reluctant to lend to women entrepreneurs especially if they do not have any male or family backing.
+This holds true mostly to women with low income.
 Women do not have adequate finance or legal knowledge to start an enterprise.

 Lack of confidence and faith, lack of role models undermines the self confidence of women entrepreneurs.
 The activity of selling is considered abhorrent to the female gender.

-Nayan and her husband both had family ties with their native places where they have seen the poverty, work constraints and the ignorant family members settled outside villages.
+Nayan and her husband,both had family ties with their native places where they have seen poverty, work constraints and ignorant family members settling outside villages.
 She decided to work for the rural area as limitation to fund, limited organization and Lack of support from the villagers.

 But soon she realized that she needed to provide these women with a platform to market and sell their products and that’s how the idea of Kokan Bazar was conceptualized.

-Kokan Bazar located in the heart of the middle-class neighbourhood of Dadar is a one-stop store for more than 150 products sourced from villages along the Kokan coast.
-Kokum Juice and cashewnuts from Vengurla, dried fish and sweets made with peanuts and jiggery from Malwan, wooden fruits and toys from Sawantwadi, turmeric and coconut products from Nerur, Alphanso mango squash and jackfruit chips from Goveri have landed in the city thanks to Nayan Khadapkar’s initiative that helps rehabilitate women from the Kokan.
-Some widowed, others divorced or underprivileged women behind Kokan Bazar pool in their skills to bring Mumbaikars fresh local produce.
+Kokan Bazar located in the heart of the middle-class neighbourhood of Dadar is a one-stop store for more than 150 products sourced from villages along the Konkan coast.
+Kokum Juice and cashewnuts from Vengurla, dried fish and sweets made with peanuts and jaggery from Malwan, wooden fruits and toys from Sawantwadi, turmeric and coconut products from Nerur, Alphanso mango squash and jackfruit chips from Goveri have landed in the city, all thanks to Nayan Khadapkar’s initiative that helps rehabilitate women from the Kokan.
+Some widowed, others divorced or underprivileged women behind Kokan Bazar, pool in their skills to bring Mumbaikars fresh local produce.